New data detail June virus spikes in Pitt

-A new report shows Pitt County has averaged more than 12 new virus cases daily in June as part of a marked uptick in cases since the state's reopening.
-Another report details a virus outbreak at a Greenville child care center.
+A new report shows Pitt County averaged more than 12 new virus cases daily in June as part of a marked uptick since the state’s reopening.
+Another report detailed a virus outbreak at a Greenville child care center.

-Pitt County saw 18 new virus cases on Friday bringing the cumulative total to 635 from 617, according to figures released Friday by the Pitt County Health Department.
-Six people have died from the virus and 437 have recovered, the department reports.
+Pitt County also saw 22 new virus cases over the weekend, bringing the cumulative total from 635 on Friday to 657 on Monday, according to figures released by the Pitt County Health Department.
+Six people have died from the virus and 473 have recovered, the department reports.

-The department on Friday also updated a report that lists the number of confirmed cases by the date tests were administered.

 The total averages to nearly 13 new cases a day; before restrictions were lifted new cases averaged 3-6 a day, according to county data.